-What I Did On My Covid-19 Vacation: Chapter Five
+What I Did on My Covid-19 Vacation: Chapter 5

 I’ve heard it said that time plays tricks on the mind.
 I think it more likely that the mind plays tricks with time.
 In my readings of Nelson’ Mandela’s Long Road to Freedom, I have only reached 1977, a mere 15 years into his 27 years of internment.
 I have been sequestered in my bunker with a view for a mere six months.
 And I’m already all over the time map.
 I’m recalling my first introduction to Nelson Mandela.

 It was 1986.
 I’m working for the Detroit Board of Education helping adult students obtain their GED’s.
 A great job but it employed me for just nine months out of the year.
 I needed a summer job.
 And then the magic happened.
 The great singer and educator Kim Weston (see below) walked into my classroom and offered me a summer job.
 She had created a program called Festival for the Performing Arts, a unique opportunity for Detroit youth to earn money and receive professional training from the masters.